 We recently read a nice article from Charlene Finerty on advice for selling a business.
-In many regards she was spot on!
-We have a few more thoughts on from a valuation perspective.
+In many regards, she was spot on!
+We have a few more thoughts from a valuation perspective.

 Ms. Finerty astutely points out that while business owners regard their companies like snowflakes (a saying we are sure to borrow in the future), valuators, bankers, and buyers will often aggregate that business into an industry group.
 And that’s the point that we’d like to drill down on.